 It is an autoimmune disorder.
 What is an autoimmune disorder?
-Normally, immune system protects you against the invading viruses and bacteria.
+Normally, your immune system protects you against invading viruses and bacteria.
 But, in an autoimmune disorder, your own immune system goes haywire.
-Then, it starts to attack your own tissues such as beta cells in your pancreas.
-Gradually it kills all of the beta cells.
+It starts to attack your own tissues, such as beta cells in your pancreas.
+Gradually, it kills all of the beta cells.
 Consequently, insulin production comes to a halt.
 Consequently, glucose in your blood starts to rise rapidly.
 A high level of glucose in the blood gives rise to symptoms.

 Other Autoimmune Disorders Associated with Type 1 Diabetes

-A person with type 1 diabetes is at a high risk of developing other autoimmune disorders.
-These include Hashimoto’s thyroiditis, Graves’ disease, vitamin B12 deficiency, asthma, eczema, rheumatoid arthritis.
-It all depends where the hyped-up immune cells will launch their attack. thyroid, stomach, lungs, skin or joints.
+A person with Type 1 Diabetes is at a high risk of developing other autoimmune disorders.
+These include Hashimoto’s Thyroiditis, Graves’ Disease, Vitamin B12 deficiency, Asthma, Eczema, Rheumatoid Arthritis, etc. It all depends on where the hyped-up immune cells launch their attack – thyroid, stomach, lungs, skin or joints.
 Therefore, it is important to calm down these hyped-up immune cells.
-I discuss it further under ” the treatment of Type 1 diabetes.”